What Starts Here Changes the World

 - Annual financial support of up to $5,000 annually (up to $20,000 for six years from initial enrollment) to address unmet need of total cost of attendance (this amount will be in addition to Texas Advance Commitment tuition coverage, for eligible Texas students).

 - Guidance to maximize scholarship support funding

-Dell Scholars at UT Austin will be notified of their Scholarship support funding beginning in March as part of their initial UT Austin financial aid notice (FAN).
+Dell Scholars at UT Austin will be notified of their Scholarship support funding beginning in March as part of their UT Austin Financial Aid Notification (FAN).